 Louisiana Do Not Resuscitate (DNR) Form

 A Louisiana do not resuscitate form signifies that a patient has decided not to be revived by CPR if they suffer cardiac or respiratory arrest.
-The Physician Orders for Scope of Treatment form includes a DNR and allows physicians and their patients to discuss other types of treatments they may or may not want to receive if they have a life-threatening illness.
+The Physician Orders for Scope of Treatment form includes a DNR order and enables a physician to record a patient’s other medical intervention preferences.

 A Louisiana do not resuscitate form signifies that a patient has decided not to be revived by CPR if they suffer cardiac or respiratory arrest.
-The Physician Orders for Scope of Treatment form includes a DNR and allows physicians and their patients to discuss other types of treatments they may or may not want to receive if they have a life-threatening illness.
+The Physician Orders for Scope of Treatment form includes a DNR order and enables a physician to record a patient’s other medical intervention preferences.

 1. Home »